Honorary awards

 • has made significant contribution to the University through reputation and engagement activities over a substantial period of time.

-2. Read the Honorary Awards Procedure (PDF), which outlines the nominations process and the criteria for each award.
+2. Refer to the Honorary Awards and Titles Policy and Honorary Awards and Titles Procedure, which outline the nominations process and the criteria for each award.

 Need more information?